IT4IT Training: The Four Value Streams

 Tackling Core Challenges: IT4IT Training, Certification, and Consulting

-APG IT4IT training and certification is designed for stakeholders who have knowledge and understanding of the IT4IT Reference Architecture, Version 2.0 standard.
+APG IT4IT training is designed for stakeholders who have knowledge and understanding of the IT4IT Reference Architecture, Version 2.0 standard.
 The Open Group IT4IT™ Reference Architecture standard is composed of a reference architecture and a value chain-based operating model for managing the business of IT.

 APG IT4IT Training Approach: Proven, Practical, Process